 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 The Board has ultimate responsibility for the Group’s system of internal controls and for reviewing its effectiveness.
 However, any such system of internal control can only provide reasonable, but not absolute, assurance against material misstatement or loss.
-The Board considers that the internal controls, which include various policies and ISO 9001 quality systems, that are in place are appropriate for the size, complexity and risk profile of the Group.
+The Board considers that the internal controls that are in place, which include various policies and ISO 9001 quality systems, are appropriate for the size, complexity and risk profile of the Group.